RealRobotics/rpi-kb/eduroam/eduroam.md

     __DO NOT DO A FULL UPGRADE USING YOUR PHONE.__ The full update can be done once you are on Eduroam, saving lots of your precious data!
 2. Reboot.
 3. The network manager icon should now be shown at the top of the screen.
 Select Eduroam and try to connect.
-A dialog box should be shown whwhere you can enter the following info.
+A dialog box should be shown where you can enter the following info.
     | | |
     |---|---|
     |Security: |`WPA/WPA2 Enterprise`|